Jesus-PK/SADX-SpyroTriplePack/README.md

 * There's a minor mod order issue with Hill Top, so if you play with it enabled, be sure that you load Spyro Triple Pack **under** Hill Top.
 That'll fix it and not affect either of the mods negatively.
 * There's a minor graphic issue with Character Select that only happens in Tree Tops with Tails, if you play with this mod enabled you'll see the Sonic race AI spawn (which is disabled).
 This doesn't affect gameplay.
 * Multiplayer support is currently limited.
 Many aspects of this mod require custom support that'll be added in the future.
 * For any other misc crashes, it's always recommended to load this mod on the bottom of the list.
+You can also reach me out in here or GameBanana to report any issues.

 ## Repository Notes: